eclipse/paho.mqtt.rust/README.md

     - Reason code and properties in disconnect options
 - Examples using async/await
 - Removed old asynchronous (futures 0.1-style) examples
+- Message and option structs were reimplemented internally with pinned inner data structs.
+- SslOptionsBuilder using `Into<String>` for parameters

 ### What's new in v0.7

 Version 0.7 brings full support for MQTT v5, including: